Rated Excellent Online

 HMO Licensing Requirements and Compliance

-All HMOs with five or more occupants in England require a mandatory HMO licence from the local authority.
+All HMOs with five or more occupants in England require a mandatory HMO licence from the local authority under the Housing Act 2004 and the Licensing of Houses in Multiple Occupation (Prescribed Descriptions) (England) Order 2018.
 Many local authorities have also introduced additional or selective licensing schemes that extend requirements to smaller HMOs.
-Licensing requirements cover fire safety standards, room sizes, management obligations and property condition, and licences must be renewed periodically — typically every five years.
+Licensing requirements cover fire safety standards, room sizes (minimum 6.51m² for single occupants, 10.22m² for couples), management obligations and property condition, and licences must be renewed periodically — typically every five years.

 Any secured loan lender considering an HMO as security will want to see evidence that the property holds the required licences and complies with the relevant standards.
-An unlicensed HMO is a criminal liability for the landlord and a significant risk for any lender, as it could be subject to enforcement action including civil penalty orders of up to £30,000 and rent repayment orders from tenants.
+An unlicensed HMO is a criminal liability for the landlord and a significant risk for any lender, as it could be subject to enforcement action including civil penalty orders of up to £30,000 per offence, banning orders, and rent repayment orders from tenants covering up to 12 months of rent.

 Article 4 Directions and Planning Considerations

 In many urban areas with high concentrations of student or professional HMOs, local authorities have introduced Article 4 directions that remove permitted development rights and require planning permission for the conversion of a standard family home (Use Class C3) to an HMO (Use Class C4 for small HMOs with up to 6 occupants, or sui generis for larger HMOs).
-Article 4 directions are particularly common in university towns and cities such as Oxford, Cambridge, Bristol and Leeds.
+Article 4 directions are particularly common in university towns and cities such as Oxford, Cambridge, Bristol, Leeds, Newcastle, Nottingham and Manchester.

 The existence of an Article 4 direction can actually support the value of an HMO that has the correct permission, as it restricts further HMO conversions in the area and therefore limits competition.
 However, it also means that a property used as an HMO without permission would need to revert to residential use if sold, which affects its investment value and therefore its value as security.